dylbinthedev/FaithfulX/README.md

 + RELEASE 3.1 (Fixed a typo in the .mcmeta file) (FaithfulX now views as compatible on 1.14.3) Issues with OptiFine has now been fixed.

 ## Upcoming Releases
-+ RELEASE 3.2 with more bug fixes and features
++ RELEASE 3.2 will fix font glitches such as öäå not displaying correctly & more optimizations

 ## Bug Reporting
 + Just go to the issues tab